-The Underwriters initially propose to offer part of the shares of Common Stock directly to the public at the price to public set forth on the cover page hereof and part to certain dealers at a price that represents a concession not in excess of \$.584 per share under the price to public.
-The Underwriters may allow, and such dealers may reallow, a concession not in excess of \$.10 per share to other Underwriters or to certain dealers.
+The Underwriters initially propose to offer part of the shares of Common Stock directly to the public at the price to public set forth on the cover page hereof and part to certain dealers at a price that represents a concession not in excess of \$ per share under the price to public.
+The Underwriters may allow, and such dealers may reallow, a concession not in excess of \$ per share to other Underwriters or to certain dealers.
 After the initial offering of the shares of Common Stock, the offering price and other selling terms may from time to time be varied by the Representatives.

 Pursuant to the Underwriting Agreement, the Company has granted to the U.S. Underwriters an option, exercisable for 30 days from the date hereof, to purchase up to 3,000,000 additional shares of Common Stock at the price to public set forth on the cover page of this Prospectus, less underwriting discounts and commissions.
 The U.S. Underwriters may exercise such option solely for the purpose of covering over-allotments, if any, incurred in the sale of the shares of Common Stock offered hereby.
 To the extent that such option is exercised, each U.S. Underwriter will become obligated, subject to certain conditions, to purchase approximately the same percentage of such additional shares as the number of shares to be purchased and offered by such U.S. Underwriter in the above table bears to the total number of initial shares to be purchased by the U.S. Underwriters.

-The Common Stock has been approved for listing on the New York Stock Exchange under the symbol "IM."
+The Common Stock has been approved for listing, subject to official notice of issuance, on the New York Stock Exchange under the symbol "IM."
 The Underwriters intend to sell shares of the Common Stock to a minimum of 2,000 beneficial owners in lots of 100 or more so as to meet the distribution requirements of such listing.

-At the Company's request, the Underwriters have reserved for sale, at the price to public set forth on the cover page hereof, up to 2,300,000 shares offered hereby (including approximately 28,372 shares that will be sold directly by the Company to certain of its Canadian employees, pursuant to which the Underwriters will receive an advisory fee in lieu of underwriting discounts and commissions as part of such placement by the Company) for directors, officers, employees, business associates, related persons of the Company and its subsidiaries, and Ingram Industries.
+At the Company's request, the Underwriters have reserved for sale, at the price to public set forth on the cover page hereof, up to 2,300,000 shares offered hereby for directors, officers, employees, business associates, and related persons of the Company and its subsidiaries.
 The number of shares of Common Stock available for sale to the general public will be reduced to the extent such persons purchase such reserved shares.
 Any reserved shares which are not so purchased will be offered by the Underwriters to the general public on the same basis as the other shares offered hereby.
 See "Employee and Priority Offers."